Behavior Intervention Team

 Our Vision

-The vision of Western's BIT is to provide a safe and supportive learning environment for all while assisting in intervening with an individual before their behaviors reach a critical level.
+Western's BIT aims to assist in providing a safe and supportive learning environment for all by intervening with individuals before their behaviors reach a critical level.

 Our Role